ericzzj1989/Awesome-Global-Solvers-for-3D-Vision/README.md

 ## 🏠 Introduction
-This repo contains a curative list of papers on **Global Optimization for Multiple View Geometry**.
+This repository contains a curative list of papers on **Global Optimization for Multiple View Geometry**.
 Please feel free to send us [pull requests](https://github.com/ericzzj1989/Global-Optimization-for-Multiple-View-Geometry/blob/main/how-to-PR.md) or [email](mailto:ericzzj89@gmail.com) to add papers! <br>

 This is an active repository, you can watch for following the latest advances.
 If you find this repository useful, please consider [citing](#citation) 📝 and STARing ⭐ this list.
 Feel free to share this list with others!